 Prevocational medical training for interns incorporates aspects of the apprenticeship model of 'learning on the job’ as part of a team.
 Senior doctors supervise and assess the interns’ performance, providing them with ongoing feedback and gradually increasing their responsibilities.

-Prevocational medical training for interns in postgraduate years 1 and 2 is overseen by Prevocational Educational Supervisors and Clinical Supervisors.
+Prevocational medical training for interns in PGY1 and PGY2 is overseen by prevocational educational supervisors and clinical supervisors.

 Beginning of clinical attachment

 To discuss learning opportunities and help the intern develop goals in their PDP.
-These should target areas for improvement which were identified in the intern’s previous ‘End of Clinical Attachment Assessment’.
+These should target areas for improvement identified in the intern’s previous ‘End of Clinical Attachment Assessment’.

 To discuss the intern’s progress and performance, and review goals in the intern’s PDP.
 This is an important meeting where the intern is given feedback on areas for improvement for the remainder of the attachment.